 Our objectives for content included sharing a full-range of events, trends and occurrences that spoke to and about Black participation in the field of higher education.
 Recruitment strategies, successful retention programs, curriculum, faculty development and the critical analysis of governmental policies were also core, relevant subjects addressed in each issue.

 Black Issues In Higher Education was launched in March 1984, and we were very proud to be part of a very talented team to develop and launch this new, ground-breaking publication.
-Twenty-eight years later, we are still proud of our team and our renamed publication, Diverse: Issues In Higher Education.
+Thirty years later, we are still proud of our team and our renamed publication, Diverse: Issues In Higher Education.
 Published bi-weekly, we remain the only national newsweekly today focusing on matters of access and opportunity for all in higher education.

 Frank L. Matthews William E. Cox